-Non-disabled veterans of the Korea emergency must pay their fees at the time they register.
-They will receive specified allowances under Public Law 550.
+Non-disabled veterans must pay their fees at the time they register.
+They will receive specified allowances under Public Law 89-358.

 Sons and daughters of deceased veterans covered under Public Law 634, must pay their fees at the time of registration.
 They will receive specified allowances under Public Law 634.